Kainikkara Padmanabha Pillai

-Kainikkara Padmanabha Pillai (1898–1976), popularly identified as Swathithirunal Kainikkara Padmanabha Pillai after his magnum opus, Swathithirunal, was an Indian author of Malayalam literature, actor, speaker, teacher and thinker.
+Kainikkara Padmanabha Pillai (10 October 1898 – 30 January 1976), popularly identified as Swathithirunal Kainikkara Padmanabha Pillai after his magnum opus, Swathithirunal, was an Indian author of Malayalam literature, actor, speaker, teacher and thinker.
 He was known for his plays which dealt with themes such as patriotism, sacrifice and justice and his characters showed heroism, showing influence of William Shakespeare.
 Kerala Sahitya Akademi awarded him their annual award for drama in 1970.
 He was also a recipient of the Kalyani Krishna Menon Puraskaram.

 Biography

-Kainikkara Padmanabha Pillai was born on October 10, 1898 at Perunna, Changanassery, in Kottayam district of the south Indian state of Kerala to Perunayil N. Kumara Pillai, a lawyer and an Ayurvedic physician and Haripattu Poothottal L. Parvathy Pilla.
+Kainikkara Padmanabha Pillai was born on October 10, 1898, at Perunna, Travancore (present-day south Indian state of Kerala) to Nair parents Perunayil N. Kumara Pillai, a lawyer and an Ayurvedic physician and Haripattu Poothottal L. Parvathy Pillai.
 After primary education at his local school, he studied at institutions in Kumbakonam and Thiruvananthapuram and started his career as a teacher at the NSS High School.
 He served the society in various capacities such as those of a headmaster, educational inspector and as the general manager until joining the government service in 1944 and before resigning from service, he held various positions including those of the director of education department, broadcasting corporation director, chairman of the pay commission and the secretary of the department of food.
 In between, he sat in the Legislative Council of Travancore from 1933 to 1944.
 Later, he served as the editor of Malayalarajyam (1954–56)and Kaumudi (1957–61).
 It was during this period, Kaumudi was involved in the leak of the 1957 budget of the First E. M. S. Namboodiripad ministry where the reporter who leaked the budget as well as Pillai, as the editor of Kaumudi were fined by the court.
 He also contested unsuccessfully from the Mavelikkara-Kollam parliamentary constituency.

 Padmanabha Pillai was married to P. Chellama.
 He died on January 30, 1976, at the age of 77.
 Kainikkara Kumara Pillai, noted playwright and the author of books such as Harichandra was his brother.